uhuaha/computers-management/README.md

 # Possible improvements
 - Define OpenAPI specs for documenting the routes and their parameters and request and response bodies.
+- Have all handler methods covered by unit tests.
+For brevity and example only handler.AddComputer() is covered.

 - A repository.GetAll() should have pagination implemented or a hard limit for requested resources is set on DB level.